kata-ai/grundgesetz-skeleton/docs/index.md

 Grundgesetz is initially built to solve internal issues in managing documentation for our products at [Kata.ai](https://kata.ai/), but at the same we also found out that it's a good base for quickly deploying a documentation site online, so we put this up for everyone to use.

-## Get Started with Grundgesetz!
+## Get Started

 Getting started with Grundgesets is as easy as 1-2-3!
-[Follow the documentation](/getting-started/installation) for more.
+[Follow the documentation](/getting-started/installation), or select from the sidebar for a specific topic that you want to read.

 ## Core Concepts